Tijuana residents laugh at border wall prototypes, call Trump 'loco'

 One eight-year old girl pointed without hesitation to a steel-like structure capped in a narrow brown cylinder, saying Trump should pick that model, because it would be the least likely to stop an immigrant.

-“The coffee-colored one,” she said.“It’s the easiest to throw an anchor up and pull yourself over.”
+“The coffee-colored one,” she said.
+“It’s the easiest to throw an anchor up and pull yourself over.”

 Her mother, Salome Pacheco, said migrants would find ways to tunnel through, or resort to sea crossings to get into the United States.